cfengine/documentation/examples/tutorials/high-availability.markdown

 ### Mission Portal

-Mission Portal since 3.6.2 has a new indicator whitch shows the status of the High Availability configuration.
+Mission Portal since 3.6.2 has a new indicator whitch shows the status of the High availability configuration.

 <img src="ha_health_OK.png" alt="HAHealth" width="480px">

-High Availability status is constantly monitored so that once some malfunction is discovered the user is notified about the degraded state of the system.
+High availability status is constantly monitored so that once some malfunction is discovered the user is notified about the degraded state of the system.
 Besides simple visualization of High Availability, the user is able to get detailed information regarding the reason for a degraded state, as well as when data was last reported from each hub.
 This gives quite comprehensive